neoforged/Documentation/docs/misc/components.md

 ---------------

 Text formatting is the process of inserting data as text into predefined larger text.
-It can be used for displaying coordinate with x, y, z annotation, showing number with respectful units alongside, etc.
+It can be used for displaying coordinates, showing unit measurements, etc.
-Usually special notation called **format specifiers** are used for indicating where a text can be inserted into.
+**Format specifiers** are used for indicating where a text can be inserted.

-`TranslatableContents` supports text formatting and uses two types of format specifiers: `%s` and `%n$s`.
+`TranslatableContents` allows two types of format specifiers: `%s` and `%n$s`.
-It has object array `args` for holding what to insert in place of format specifiers.
+The component uses the second parameter onwards, denoted as `args` , for holding what object to insert in place of a format specifier.

-`%s` is replaced with elements of `args` in order they appear, i.e., First `%s` is replaced with a first element of `args`, and so on.
+`%s` is replaced with elements of `args` in order they appear, i.e., the first `%s` is replaced with the first element of `args`, and so on.
-`%n$s` is positional specifier; they can specify which element will replace them with number `n`.
+`%n$s` is positional specifier; they can specify which element in `args` will replace the specifier via the number `n`.
 * Formatting `x:%s y:%s z:%s` with `[1, 2, 3]` as `args` results in `x:1 y:2 z:3`
 * Formatting `Time: %1$s ms` with `17` as `args` results in `Time: 17 ms`
 * Formatting `Player name: %2$s, HP: %1$s` with `[10.2, Dev]` as `args` results in `Player name: Dev, HP: 10.2`